 The mineralized intercept in PK228 at the Secret Canyon-Geddes contact, 50 metres east of 2017 hole PK221, which intersected 5.30 g/t over 29.0 metres, represents a significant step-out in the Western Flank East Extension exploration.
-Liberty Gold has recommended follow-up in subsequent drill programs.
+Liberty Gold has recommended a follow-up drilling program for 2019.